How to Change Public to Private Network Profile in Windows 10

 At the top, you’ll see a section labeled Network Profile.
 Click the correct public or private location to make the change.
 In our case, we’ll change from Public to Private.
 Once you’re done, you can close Settings or hit the back button in the upper-left corner to return to the Status page and verify the change.

-How to Change from Public to Private Network in Windows 8 and Windows 8.1
+How to Change from Public to Private Network in Windows 8, 8.1, and 7

 In Windows 8.1, follow these instructions:

 - Open the Charms bar then click Change PC Settings at the bottom of your screen.